mlowery/getchange/README.md

     * https://review.openstack.org/123

 The cherry-picks will occur on a new branch updated with the commits of the appropriate branch.
+Any changes will be stashed.
+Any branch with the same name will be renamed.

 ## Installation

 1. Clone this repo
 1. Optionally, add the clone directory to your `PATH`.
-2. Add this block to your ~/.ssh/config:
+2. Add this block to your `~/.ssh/config`:

 ```
 Host review